emberjs/website/source/blog/2019-01-11-the-ember-times-issue-80.md

 Grüezi mitenand Emberistas! 🐹

 This week you can read about the 🦄 *magical gifts* 🎁  of **DecEmber**❄, the decorators RFC moving into FCP 🎉, ...
+A video on the State of Ember today, ...
 ...and read our exclusive **interview** with community contributor **@hakilebara** 🧠!

 ---